Rogers woman pleads not guilty to permitting abuse

 A doctor told police the type of injury R.M. suffered is typically caused by a punch or kick to a child's abdomen and is typically inflicted within a week of death, the affidavit states.

 Sawyer told police Peraza, 29, routinely took her son to parks while she worked, according to the affidavit.
-The location services on Peraza's phone never put him near any parks in Rogers, and Peraza admitted in an interview with police he kept the child in his vehicle and drove around while Sawyer was at work, according to the affidavit.
+The location services on Peraza's phone never put him near any parks in Rogers, and Peraza admitted to police he kept the child in his vehicle and drove around while Sawyer was at work, according to the affidavit.

 Peraza is being held without bond in the Benton County Jail.